 - By opening 24 hours a day, the new centres would be able to treat most patients who currently attend one of our existing A&E departments - A range of accidents and illnesses that may currently be treated in an A&E department could be treated here in the future.
-For example, a suspected broken arm, a minor burn or scald or a cut that needs stitches - Ambulances responding to 999 calls would take patients to their nearest 24-hour Urgent Care Centre if paramedics assessed that was the right place for them to be treated - There would be improved facilities for children, including a dedicated children's waiting area and treatment rooms that are separate from the adult areas - Both Urgent Care Centres would have access to mental health assessment rooms and a psychiatric liaison team 24 hours a day, every day
+For example, a suspected broken arm, a minor burn or scald or a cut that need stitches - Ambulances responding to 999 calls would take patients to their nearest 24-hour Urgent Care Centre if paramedics assessed that was the right place for them to be treated - There would be improved facilities for children, including a dedicated children's waiting area and treatment rooms that are separate from the adult areas - Both Urgent Care Centres would have access to mental health assessment rooms and a psychiatric liaison team 24 hours a day, every day - Patients would be seen more quickly by staff that have the knowledge and experience to treat their illness or injury.